Community Resilience

 Environment Hubs Aotearoa is leading this research in partnership with Massey University, with funding from Whakatupu Aotearoa Foundation.
 We are also collaborating with Zero Waste Network, Community Energy Network, Para Kore, Te Weu Tairāwhiti, Waiheke Resources Trust and Sustainable Hawke’s Bay.
 This research has been approved by the human ethics committee of Massey University.

-Keep scrolling to take our survey and learn more about this project.
+Keep scrolling to learn more about this project.

 Environment Hubs as community responders